lerna-lite/lerna-lite/packages/publish/README.md

 This is not generally necessary, as lerna will publish packages in topological order (all dependencies before dependents) by default.

+### `--verify-access`

+Historically, `lerna` attempted to fast-fail on authorization/authentication issues by performing some preemptive npm API requests using the given token.
+These days, however, there are multiple types of tokens that npm supports and they have varying levels of access rights, so there is no one-size fits all solution for this preemptive check and it is more appropriate to allow requests to npm to simply fail with appropriate errors for the given token.
+For this reason, the legacy `--verify-access` behavior is disabled by default and will likely be removed in a future major version.

+For now, though, if you pass this flag you can opt into the legacy behavior and `lerna` will preemptively perform this verification before it attempts to publish any packages.

+You should NOT use this option if:

+1. You are using a third-party registry that does not support `npm access ls-packages`
+2. You are using an authentication token without read access, such as a [npm automation access token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-access-tokens)

 ### `--yes`